If there’s something I love about travel besides seeing a new, beautiful place, it’s observing the people living in it.

 The people exploring Rapallo’s Lungomare Vittorio Veneto, (the street adjacent to the promenade), create poetry every evening for those of us enjoying happy hour at the Cafe Boasi/Caravaggio Cafe.
 Mere steps from (our) Hotel Vesuvio, after a day’s hiking, we nab a front table, have delightful drinks, and so it begins…

-The watching of the cars attempting to park on the busy street.
+Watching cars attempting to park on the busy street equals fun.
 The vehicles have gotten larger, but neither have the roads or the parking places.
 They try to fit in tiny spaces while traffic whizzes by and bicycles are pedaled and vespas are scooting and people are walking.

-Two of the funniest parking adventures took place on the same evening.
-First was a woman trying to park a Mustang-sized car in a space meant to hold a VW Beetle.
-While everyone watched, she went back and forth at least twelve times (yes, we would guess ahead of time how many tries it would take someone and keep track), all the while not knowing that three cars ahead, on the gentle curve, were two spaces wide open.
+The funniest parking adventures took place on the same evening.
+First, was a woman trying to park a Mustang-sized car in a space meant to hold a VW Beetle.
+While everyone watched, she went back and forth at least twelve times (yes, we would wager how many tries it would take someone and keep track), all the while not knowing that three cars ahead, on the gentle curve, were two spaces wide open.
 Finally, she gave up and a man got in and tried to do better.
 Not so much.
 They called it good and a table full of locals at the next restaurant over cheered.
 Two minutes later, the car in front of them left!

 The other one was the family of four with a set of grandparents in tow in something the size of a Pathfinder.
 Seriously, why do you need something that big here?
 Oh wait, we discovered the answer when six of them rolled out with luggage galore.
 This man took about twelve tries to park in a large space and finally, the granddad (his father? father-in-law?) got out and started directing him.
 Around us, those in the know shook their heads and commented on why was this so hard for him when the space was plenty large enough.
 Yes, we knew what they were saying because we said it, too.